Ryan Cooney: Morecambe

 On 24 June 2021, it was announced that Cooney had signed for Morecambe on a free transfer on a two-year deal after turning down the offer of a new contract at Burnley.
 In May 2023, Cooney was one of 14 players released by Morecambe following their relegation to League Two.

 Crewe Alexandra

 On 23 June 2023, League Two side Crewe Alexandra announced the signing of Cooney on a two-year deal.
 He made his Crewe debut at Gresty Road on 5 August 2023, coming on as an 81st minute substitute for Zac Williams in a 2–2 draw with Mansfield Town.
 Cooney was sent off after a second yellow card in Crewe's 1–0 defeat at Port Vale in an EFL Trophy tie on 5 September 2023.
 He scored his first Crewe goal (a penalty) in a 5–1 defeat of Liverpool U21s in an EFL Trophy group game at Gresty Road on 27 August 2024.
 On 14 May 2025, the club announced Cooney would be leaving in June when his contract expired.

+Glentoran

+On 14 July 2025, Cooney joined Belfast-based NIFL Premiership side Glentoran on a two-year deal.
+He made his club debut in a 1–0 win at Portadown on 9 August 2025, and scored his first goal a week later, securing a 1–0 win over Bangor.
+On 3 January 2026, Cooney provided six assists, helping team-mate Pat Hoban score a double hat-trick in a 7–0 win over Carrick Rangers.